ericsmithalan/email/readme.md

 -   Supports Pseudo elements
 -   Responsive
 -   Data driven
+-   100% static page with no JS

-## Todo
+## Extended ideas

+-   Create a UI that allows for data entry
+-   Connect with contacts API
+-   Use nodejs to send emails https://nodemailer.com/smtp/
--   Allow components to be email only or private so they don't get published to the web.
+-   Allow components to be email only.
+These will only render in email, not on web.

+## ToDO

--   map styles with inline styles
+-   Web should turn off inline styles
+-   Allow element substitution for websites to optimize for SEO